 Naomi Green started in the lab as a summer student, then continued to do her honours and PhD in the laboratory.
 Naomi is our resident triggerfish-whisperer and is conducting some wonderful behavioural experiments to assess their visual capabilities and how they respond to complex colour patterns.
 She is specifically interested in how animals process supra-threshold colour signals, how predators learn and generalise about warning signals.
-She will also use a comparative approach to investigate the visual systems of a range of triggerfish species in the Balistidae family.
+She also uses comparative approaches to investigate the visual systems of a range of triggerfish species in the Balistidae family.

 Winters, A. E., Green, N. F., Wilson, N. G., How, M.J., Garson, M. J., N. Justin Marshall, N. J., & Cheney, K. L.(2017)Stabilizing selection on individual pattern elements of aposematic signals.Proceedings of the Royal Society, Lond B. 284 (1861): doi: 10.1098/rspb.2017.0926.

 Newport, C., Green, N. F., McClure, E. C., Osorio, D. C., Voroybev, M., Marshall, N. J., Cheney, K. L. (2017) Fish use colour to learn compound visual signals.
 Animal Behaviour, 125: 93-100.